 Laura: Here’s my top three, based on what comes to mind right now:

-- Apparently Sinéad O’Connor is not pronounced “Sin-ee-ad.”
-Sooo much time was wasted laughing at/heckling me after that one.
+1. Apparently, Sinéad O’Connor is not pronounced “Sin-ee-ad.”
+So much time was wasted laughing at/heckling me after that one.
 (I swear, I’d never seen her name written before!!)

 RC: Anything else?

 Laura: I never thought, four years later, I’d still be doing this!
 My teams are definitely the reason I love hosting so much.
 And if you know anyone who’s engaged or just wants to see what I’m up to when I’m not hosting trivia, look me up at laura-fisher-photography.com!
 I travel to weddings all the time and I’m pretty good at photographing things.
 (ED: She seriously is amazing.
 Check her out!)

 I’ve been ending my weekly columns with a Trivia question.
 Since this week is all about Laura, I’ll let her take the reins and ask this week’s question:

 Name 4 “One-Hit Wonders” (Artists with only one song to chart in the Billboard Top 40) – where that hit was a cover song.

 Laura came up with at least 7.
 Can you beat her?